Sekseli3/Stock-Prediction-Python/README.md

 ## Results

-training loss for LSTM was 0.75 and the result plot can be found in root of project.
+training loss for LSTM was 0.75 and the result plot can be found in root of project in the PNG file.